ayshahrah/seg/index.md

 ### Framework

 A framework of three components inspires the scope of the SEG.
-The first is the "learner" who has to get technical and non-technical skills.
+The first component is the "learner" who has to get technical and non-technical skills.
 The second is the "method" to manage the process of software development (e.g. lean, agile, and DevOps).
 The third is the "technology" to support software development (e.g. ALM, IoT, and cloud computing).

 ![](Slide7.JPG "Framework")

 ### Knowledge Areas

-The SEG is mainly developed based on the main knowledge areas of the software development lifecycle (SDLC) included in the Software Engineering Body of Knowledge ([SWEBOK V3](https://www.computer.org/web/swebok/v3)).
-Each knowledge area can be mapped to a career path in the industry.
-Furthermore, there are cross-knowledge areas and emerging career paths, such as data scientist and artificial intelligence engineer.
+The SEG covers the main knowledge areas described in the Software Engineering Body of Knowledge ([SWEBOK V3](https://www.computer.org/web/swebok/v3)).
+It attempts to map each knowledge area to a set of career paths.
+It also includes other emerging career paths, like data scientists and artificial intelligence engineers.

 ![](Slide8.JPG "Knowledge Areas")

 ### Learning Paths

-The SEG currently includes 12 different role-based learning paths (specializations).
-SEG provides guiding information and learning resources for each learning path.
-If you don't know which learning path to go with! you can identify your potential career by using the [IBM IT Assessment](https://www.coursera.org/learn/ibm-it-assessment).
+The SEG currently includes 12 role-based learning paths.
+It provides guiding information and up-to-date learning resources for each learning path.
+You can identify your potential career by using the [IBM IT Assessment](https://www.coursera.org/learn/ibm-it-assessment).

 **Traditional Roles:**